fkotsian/prioritizr/README.md

 Pop-up alerts on item completion ("Good job!" or even "Good job!
 You completed an item in Quadrant II - the most important Quadrant to focus on!")

 Feature that tells you what to prioritize next ("The last 5 items you completed were QII... do 1 in Q1..." etc.)

+Users can drag-and-drop an item to the recycle bin in lower-right corner to remove it